top of page

 Fortunate Sons

-A documentary feature.
+A feature documentary

 HW_Scans_048_Graduation_3_edited_edited_

-They entered the 7th grade of an all-male, military school for the sons of Los Angeles elite in the cultural watershed year of 1968 - their lives, friendships, and personal challenges provide a remarkable lens through which to explore 60 years of culture, manhood, and seismic social change.
+They entered the 7th grade of an all-male, military school for the sons of Los Angeles elite in the cultural watershed year of 1968 - their lives, friendships, and personal challenges provide a remarkable lens through which to explore 60 years of culture, masculinity, and seismic social change.

 Are you a husband, father, brother, son?
 Or, do you have one?